python4ESAC/python4ESAC/source/core/numpy_recarray.rst

 Finally, we are interested in the names 10 brightest blue stars in this catalog.
-To this end, we need to convert the HD number to the official star name.
+We need to convert the HD number to the official star name.
 We use the ``sesame`` online database (i.e. SIMBAD), download the HTML files with the info on the stars, and extract their name and spectral types.
-To this end, we can use the non-standard package BeautifulSoup:
+We can use the non-standard package BeautifulSoup:

 .. ipython::